Wynntils/Antiope/README.md

 To obtain the native libraries you can build them from source too (see below) or just download them [here](https://github.com/JnCrMx/discord-game-sdk4j/releases/tag/v0.5.5).
 For the Windows files, you should rename them to `discord_game_sdk_jni.dll` and place them under `src/main/resources/native/windows/amd64` and `src/main/resources/native/windows/x86` respectively.
-For MacOS, you should rename the file to `libdiscord_game_sdk_jni.dylib` and place it under `src/main/resources/native/macosx/amd64`.
+For macOS, you should rename the file to `libdiscord_game_sdk_jni.dylib` and place it under `src/main/resources/native/macosx/amd64`.
 For Linux, you should rename the file to `libdiscord_game_sdk_jni.so` and place it under `src/main/resources/native/linux/amd64`.

 Finally, build (and install) the library with Maven: